 Conure Parrot Behavior

-- Screech if left alone for too long
+- Conures screech and scream if left alone for too long.

 How Big Are Conure Parrots?